NeowayLabs/docker-emacs-texlive/README.md

 This project contains the configuration for a Docker container that can be used for generating decent looking PDFs with Org Mode and/or XeLaTeX.
 The configuration is centered around an installation of TeX Live which provides XeLaTeX and it's supporting tools and packages.
-The default entry point for the wraps `latexmk`.
+The image's default entry point is `latexmk`.

 > *NOTE*: For details about how to use this image see the use cases below.